psychemedia/storytelling-notes/unforeseen-nonsense.md

 At hearing this again, the Princess calls out, "I want to speak once more!
 For I can't understand such absurdity.
 Alas, for you, young man!
 I am sorry for the honour of your name, but you don't seem to know how many days there are in a year I Why look at the absurdity of the thing!
 While he doesn't know the evil things his destiny has in store for him, he speaks big boastful words; but that's a wise saying:

-"' Where you hear of many cherries,
+"'Where you hear of many cherries,
 Hold small baskets for the berries.'

 [i.e. Much cry, little wool]

 "Only I beg you will not come near me again to vex my soul with any more of your nonsense."

-Then he says to her, " Since your ladyship has spoken, I am content."
+Then he says to her, "Since your ladyship has spoken, I am content."

 So he puts the casket in his bosom and — catch him if you can — he's off in a jiffey to the King.
 Our fair damsel comes down from her perch; and falls to fighting with the chair until she has reduced it to atoms.
 Ah, well, let's see what happens on the following evening; as everything now depends on that, lest we lose all our labour now, and the fruits of our labour in the past.
 From early morn she washes herself, combs her hair, puts on her best attire, and when evening was come —

 "Tree of beauty, cypress tree, accept me for your peer!"

-Again he says, " Good evening to you.
+Again he says, "Good evening to you.
 Princess!
 Peradventure you are still angry with me from last evening.
 I made a mistake, but afterwards I recognised it myself, so pray forgive me for offending you.
 Only speak to me one word, to heal my wounded heart.
 Nay, wait a bit.
 It is as though I understood to-night, how to turn my very soul inside out.
 What shall I say to my fate that wrote so many bitter things against me!
 But here is that will tell me."

 He places the casket on the candle-stick and as he poured forth these complaints the candle-stick replied, "Patience, Prince!"

-"' What patience, patience, ever more? how long is that to be?
+"'What patience, patience, ever more? how long is that to be?
 Behold the work of patience, what it has done to me! '"

 answers the Prince.

-"Never mind her up there," it replies, " and I will sing and dance for you the live-long night, end don't trouble yourself four rushes about yonder witch, only tell me what I can do for you."
+"Never mind her up there," it replies, "and I will sing and dance for you the live-long night, end don't trouble yourself four rushes about yonder witch, only tell me what I can do for you."

 "What shall I say?
 Will you tell me a tale to pass the night away?"

 "As you like master, but I want you to pass a just judgement on it."

 "Never fear!"
 ```

 And so begins the casket's third tale: